ajr0125/Desktop-Cleaner/README.md

 Graphical User Interface: The GUI version provides buttons to select sorting options and a quit option to close the application cleanly.

-Flexible Organization: Users can choose to organize files by:
+Flexible Organization: Users can choose to organize files by File Type, File Size, and Last Modified Date

-File Type

-File Size

-Last Modified Date